You might be tempted to catch up with friends, visit the beach or even head down the country but are we allowed?

 Can I exercise?

-Yes – outdoors or at home.
+Yes – outdoors (as long as it's within your 5km) or at home.
 You can run/walk/exercise outside, but try to remain at least two metres from everyone you meet.

 Distance is key and because of this, gyms aren't a good idea.
 At home, you can instead opt for YouTube gym workout videos.